phreeza/manuscript_axon_potentials/doc/manuscript.md

-To avoid confounding effects in the spatial reach of the potentials due to the specific arrangement of axon branches in a single realization of an axon tree, and to afford better analytic tractability, we transitioned to a simpler model of the axon bundle.
+To avoid confounding effects in the spatial reach of the potentials due to the specific arrangement of axon branches in a single realization of an axon tree, and to afford better analytic tractability, we transitioned to a simpler model of the axon bundle (see Materials and Methods).
 This model omitted the radial fanning out of the bundle in the terminal zone used in the simulation of [@fig:bigtree].
 Furthermore, the simplified model discarded the detailed conductance-based simulation of the membrane potential, and instead assumed a fixed membrane potential waveform travelling along the axon trunk with constant propagation velocity.
 Using linear cable theory, it was then possible to calculate the membrane currents necessary for determination of the EFP.
 The simplified model also allowed us to consider a continuous number of fibers instead of simulating discrete bifurcations and bifurcations.
 While highly simplified, this model captures all effects described for the more complex model so far.
 All following simulations are based on this simplified model.

 The dipole-like component observed in [@fig:bigtree] had it's dipole axis aligned with the axon trunk.
 We therefore expected the field potential to decay as $r^{-2}$ in this direction, which we call the axial direction.
-To test this, we plotted the amplitude of the low-frequency component (<1 kHz) in axial direction in [@fig:distscaling]A. The plot is on a double logarithmic scale, meaning that the slope of the curve corresponds to the scaling exponent, and the vertical offset corresponds to the amplitude of the component.
-We observe
+To test this, we plotted the amplitude of the low-frequency component (<1\ kHz) in axial direction in [@fig:distscaling]A. The plot is on a double logarithmic scale, meaning that the slope of the curve corresponds to the scaling exponent, and the vertical offset corresponds to the amplitude of the component.
+We observed
-$r^{-2}$ scaling for distances larger than the extent of the bifurcation zone ($\approx 1$ mm), but the amplitude of the low-frequency component remains an order of magnitude larger in the bifurcating case (solid line) than in the non-bifurcating case (dashed line).
+$r^{-2}$ scaling for distances larger than the extent of the bifurcation zone ($\gtrsim 1$\ mm).
+Interestingly, the amplitude of the low-frequency component remained an order of magnitude larger in the bifurcating case (solid line) than in the non-bifurcating case (dashed line).

 Next we examined the high-frequency component ([@fig:distscaling]B).
-Here the asymptotic scaling is also $r^{-2}$ for distances $\gtrsim 1$ mm, but the amplitudes are similar between bifurcating and non-bifurcating case .
-The difference between the amplitudes of bifurcating and non-bifurcating bundles is much smaller than in the low-frequency case, even though the difference in amplitudes are the same at short distances $\lesssim 100 \mu$m.
+Here the asymptotic scaling was also $r^{-2}$ for axial distances $\gtrsim 1$\ mm, but the amplitudes were similar between bifurcating and non-bifurcating case.
+The difference between the amplitudes of bifurcating and non-bifurcating bundles is much smaller than in the low-frequency case, even though the difference in amplitudes was the same at short distances $\lesssim 100$\ $\mu$m.
 At these distances, the difference is proportional to the number of fibers, which is larger in the bifurcating case.
-To conclude, the terminal zone contributes mainly to the low-frequency dipole moment of the EFP.
+To conclude, the terminal zone contributed mainly to the low-frequency dipole moment of the EFP.
+Because of this, the magnitude of the low-frequency component exceeded the magnitude of the high-frequency component by two orders of magnitude in the far field.

 In contrast to the axial direction, the dipole hypothesis predicts a different scaling behaviour of the EFP for the radial direction.
 The dipole component becomes zero in the direction perpendicular to the dipole axis, and we thus expected quadrupolar or higher-order scaling behaviour in this case.
 In [@fig:distscaling]C we can see that this is indeed the case for the low-frequency component.
-The potentials scale as $r^{-3}$ and the difference in logarithmic amplitude between bifurcating and non-bifurcating case is roughly the same at all distances.
+The potentials scale as $r^{-3}$, and the difference in logarithmic amplitude between bifurcating and non-bifurcating case is roughly the same at all distances.
 The high-frequency component also decayed as
-$r^{-3}$ in the radial direction ([@fig:distscaling]D), and the difference in amplitudes was slightly diminished at larger distances.
+$r^{-3}$ in the radial direction ([@fig:distscaling]D), but the difference in logarithmic amplitudes was slightly diminished at larger distances.

 To better understand the frequency-specific contributions to the dipole moments, we calculated the scaling behaviour as a function of frequency.
 The amplitude of the dipole moment was determined by fitting a straight line with slope $-2$ to the double logarithmic scaling of the power spectral density.
-The power spectral density was averaged over a frequency band 500 Hz wide, and the fit was performed for distances $> 1$ mm.
-The y-intecept of this straight line then gave the dipole moments.
-Frequency-specific dipole moments are shown in [@fig:distscaling]E. We can see that the dipole moment in the bifurcating case (solid line) exceeds the non-bifurcating case (dashed line) for low frequencies.
-The dipole moment of the bifurcating case has a maximum at around 1 kHz, while in the non-bifurcating case it decays monotonically.
-For higher frequencies, the moments become roughly equal.
+The power spectral density was averaged over a frequency band 500\ Hz wide, and the fit was performed for distances $> 1$\ mm.
+The value of this straight line at axial distance 1\ $\mu$m then gave the dipole moments.

+These frequency-specific dipole moments are shown in [@fig:distscaling]E. The dipole moment of the bifurcating case (solid line) has a maximum at around 1 kHz, while in the non-bifurcating case (dashed line) it decays monotonically.
+We can see that the dipole moment in the bifurcating case exceeds the non-bifurcating case for low frequencies.
+For higher frequencies, the moments become roughly equal, meaning that they are formed by the incoming fibers, and the bifurcation zone does not contribute strongly.

-We thus conclude that the dipolar component will dominate the EFP at long distances in all directions except for those perpendicular to the dipole axis.
-At shorter distances, and in the plane perpendicular to the dipole axis, the quadrupolar component becomes important (as in any multipole expansion).
-For this reason we performed the same analysis for the quadrupole moments ([@fig:distscaling]F).
-Here the moments are similar for low frequencies below 500 Hz, then diverge at frequencies up to 2 kHz, before approaching each other again for frequencies above 2 kHz.
-The quadrupole moment of the bifurcating case has a maximum at around 2kHz.
+As in any multipole expansion, the dipolar component will dominate the EFP at long distances in all directions except for those perpendicular to the dipole axis.
+At shorter distances, as well as in the plane perpendicular to the dipole axis, the quadrupolar component becomes important.
+For this reason we performed the same analysis for the quadrupole moments.
+This meant fitting a line with slope -3 instead of -2 to the power spectral density.
+The resulting quadrupole moments are shown in [@fig:distscaling]F. The quadrupole moment of the bifurcating case (solid line) has a maximum at around 2\ kHz, and the quadrupole moment of the non-bifurcating case (dashed line) is monotonically decreasing.
+The moments are increasingly different with increasing frequencies up to 2\ kHz, after which they approach each other again.
+As for the dipole moments, this can be interpreted as a low contribution of the terminal zone to the high-frequency moments.

+In the bifurcating case, the number of fibers was increased by a factor of 10.
-In [@fig:distscaling]G we compare the relative impact of the terminal zone on dipole (red line) and quadrupole moments (black line), by plotting their ratios of across frequencies.
-Here we can see that for low frequencies, the ratio for the quadrupole moment approaches unity, meaning that there is no additional contribution from the terminal zone.
-The dipole moment approaches a factor of 10, meaning that the terminal zone contributes.
+This means that an increase in the moments due to the bifurcations greater than 10 can be called supralinear.
+In [@fig:distscaling]G we compare this relative impact of the terminal zone on dipole moments (red line) and quadrupole moments (black line), by plotting their ratios across frequencies.
+Here we can see that for low frequencies, the ratio for the quadrupole moment approaches values lower than 10, meaning that there is only little additional contribution from the terminal zone.
+The dipole moment approaches a factor of 10 for low frequencies, meaning that the terminal zone contributes in proportion to the number of added fibers.
 In both components, the contribution is maximal for intermediate frequencies, with the maximal dipolar contribution lying at lower frequencies than the quadrupolar component.
-For very high frequencies, both contributions return to values below 5.
-The terminal zone has a supralinear contribution (factor greater than 10) for the dipole at frequencies below 3.5 kHz and for the quadrupolar component at frequencies between 1 and 4.5 kHz.
+For very high frequencies, both contributions return to values below 10.
+The terminal zone has a supralinear contribution (factor greater than 10) for the dipole at frequencies below 3.5\ kHz and for the quadrupolar component at frequencies between 1 and 4.5\ kHz.

 Together, these observations show us that the terminal zone makes a strong contribution to the far-reaching dipole field potential of the axon bundle.
-At higher frequencies, the more local quadrupolar potential is also affected.
+At somewhat higher frequencies, the more local quadrupolar potential is also increased.

 ![The low-frequency component of the axon bundle EFP exceeds the high-frequency component in reach, in a manner depending on axon structure.
-Subplots **A**-**D** show the scaling of the low-frequency (blue lines) and high-frequency (green lines) frequency components for the bifurcating (solid lines) and non-bifurcating (dashed lines) on a doubly-logarithmic scale.
+Subplots **A**-**D** show the scaling of the low-frequency (blue lines) and high-frequency (green lines) frequency components for the bifurcating (solid lines) and non-bifurcating (dashed lines) cases on a doubly-logarithmic scale.
 All distances are calculated from the center of the terminal zone.
-For comparison, pure scalings that follow $r^{-2}$ (red lines) and $r^{-3}$ (black lines) are also shown. (**A**) Scaling behaviour in the axial direction for the low-frequency component. (**B**) Scaling of the high-frequency components in the axial direction. (**C**) and (**D**) Scaling behaviour of low- and
+For comparison, scalings that follow $r^{-2}$ (red lines) and $r^{-3}$ (black lines) are also shown. (**A**) Scaling behaviour in the axial direction for the low-frequency component. (**B**) Scaling of the high-frequency components in the axial direction. (**C**) and (**D**) Scaling behaviour of low- and